 Oriental Poppy Collection

 DetailsOriental poppies wake up our early summer gardens with eye-popping color.
 Our collection includes 3 each of 3 of our top varieties, for a total of 9 plants.
 ‘Brilliant’ features huge scarlet-orange flowers.
-‘Royal Wedding’ with its elegant pure white flowers is perfect with the purples and blues of Salvia.
+‘Royal Wedding’ with its striking double blooms are perfect with the purples and blues of Salvia.
 ‘Beauty of Livermere’ has abundant deep-red blooms.
 All plants will enhance a perennial bed with big color and style.
-Sun loving, plant Oriental poppies with other perennials so that when they die back after flowering, their fading foliage is hidden, or plant annuals in their place.
+Sun-loving, plant Oriental poppies with other perennials so that when they die back after flowering, their fading foliage is hidden, or plant annuals in their place.
 Come fall they will re-appear.
 32-36" tall x 24" wide.

 |Common Name||Oriental Poppy Collection|

 |Mature Height||32-36" tall|

 |Mature Spread||24" wide|